 Regular Business Operations

 Once your business is off the ground, you will need to maintain the accounting system that your accountant helped you set up.
-Here are some specific actions your accountant may take to assist you on an ongoing basis:
+Some specific actions your accountant may take to assist you on an ongoing basis include:

-- Help ensure that your independent contractors are classified as such (and not employees) by the IRS.
+- Helping ensure that your independent contractors are classified as such (and not employees) by the IRS.

-- Explain your financial statements so you can understand the ins and outs of your business.
+- Explaining your financial statements so you can understand the ins and outs of your business.

-- Provide advice on estimated tax payments you should make during the year.
+- Providing advice on estimated tax payments you should make during the year.

-- Determine when, and to whom, you should send W2 and 1099 forms.
+- Determining when, and to whom, you should send W2 and 1099 forms.

-- Close out your books and create financial reports at the end of the year.
+- Closing out your books and create financial reports at the end of the year.

-- Compile and submit your taxes, financial reports and all necessary paperwork to the IRS.
+- Compiling and submitting your taxes, financial reports, and all necessary paperwork to the IRS.

 Business Growth Stage

-When you are ready to grow your business, your accountant can be an integral resource who provides advice and helps you manage the process.
-Here are some examples of what an accountant can do:
+When you are ready to grow your business, your accountant can be an integral resource that provides advice and helps you manage the process.
+An accountant can also: